elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/command-pattern.md

     <br />
     <div></div>

-- Singular Responsibility Principle Classes that invoke operations can be separated from classes that perform these actions.
+- Singular Responsibility Principle Classes that invoke operations get separated from classes that perform these actions.
 - The Open/Closed Principle - You can add new commands to the app without affecting the client code that already exists.
 - You can use the undo/redo feature.
 - You can use deferred operation execution.